 There can be no assurances that the Company will in fact proceed with any of these business opportunities.
-The Company is considering all of its options.

 The Company recognizes the need to proceed as promptly as reasonably practicable with its assessment of the new business opportunities.
-This process is consistent with the Company's status as a transient investment company.
-For a discussion of the risks associated with the Company being a transient investment company, see Item 1A - "Risk Factors" in Part II of this Quarterly Report on Form 10-Q.
+However, the Company is no longer an "investment company" as defined under the Investment Company Act of 1940, as amended, and expects to principally remain invested in cash and government securities until it commences new businesses, either through an acquisition or a business combination.
+As a result, the Company has no obligation to commence a new business or enter into a business combination prior to year-end.
+For a discussion of the risks associated with the Company being a transient investment company, see Item 14 - "Risk Factors" in Part II of this Quarterly Report on Form 10-Q.